-The symmetrical layout of the three fins around the fin module are the key to their ability to create air resistance.
-As the fin modules attached to the cords are spun through the air, the air hits the symmetrical fins with balanced amounts of force on the fin modules (on each side of the cord).
-So, the fin modules steadily move through the air and generate continuous air resistance, as shown in the graphic below.
+Spin Strong’s fin cords are short jump rope cables with fin modules attached to the cables.
+There are three fins symmetrically positioned around the fin modules.
+The layout is similar to that of feathers around the tails of darts or arrows.
+As the fin modules attached to the cords are spun through the air, the air hits the symmetrical fin modules with balanced amounts of force on each side of the cord. generating balanced continuous air resistance, as shown in the graphic below.

 Air resistance opposes forward movement